andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * Working through prepare_diagram step by step and updating, so far done checks, currently on add_locations and starting looking at flow processing part.

 11/4/ Notes from Andreas

-* Used dplyr's bind_cols/bind_rows at some places due to better handling of cases when one data frame has no entries.
-Added dplyr to dependency.

-* Removed aesthetics from the prepare_diagram outputs.
-If a user can provide settings to make_diagram in a vectorized format, it's the same as manipulating entries in the diagram_list for aesthetics.
-So we can simply only allow it in one place.
-Then diagram_list will only contain entries that can't be supplied as settings to make_diagram.

-* Need to figure out how to best vectorize inputs to make_diagram.

-* Changed prepare_diagram inputs for scaling/spacing.
-Updated function documentation to explain updates.
-Not yet fully implemented in code.

-* All optional settings for prepare_diagram are now by default NULL, and if not user-supplied, generated at start of prepare_diagram function.

 * Need to update set_curvature code (and any other place) to not use row information but work with only values in xmin/xmax/ymin/ymax.
 Also, need to avoid hard-coding any offsets/shifts and instead use them based on x/y-coordinates of the to/from boxes (or arrow dimensions).